Why Twice Exceptional Clients Often Feel Misunderstood in Therapy

 If you’re twice exceptional, therapy can be complicated.
 On paper, you look “high functioning.”
 You’re articulate, insightful, and self-aware.
 You can describe your emotions clearly and reflect deeply on your experiences.
 And yet, you leave sessions feeling unseen, frustrated, or vaguely like you’re “too much” and “not enough” at the same time.

 For many twice exceptional clients, the issue isn’t therapy itself, it’s the disconnect between how they’re perceived and how they actually experience the world.
-At the Keely Group, we offer online informed, compassionate therapy to twice exceptional (2e) people with high responsibility, even if you have had bad experiences with therapy in the past.
+At The Keely Group, we offer compassionate, depth-oriented therapy to twice exceptional adults, even if past therapy hasn't felt like the right fit.

 One of the most common challenges twice exceptional clients face in therapy is that their insight is mistaken for stability.
 Because you can talk about your feelings in detail, your distress may not register as urgent.
 You might explain how overwhelmed you feel, only to be met with reassurance that doesn’t quite land.